Caltech Home > PMA Home > Research & Academics > Physics > Physics Graduate Studies > Requirements for a Doctorate in Physics

 Plan of Study

-The plan of study is the set of courses that a student will take to complete the Advance Physics Requirement and any courses needed as preparation to pass the Written Candidacy Exams (see below).
+The plan of study is the set of courses that a student will take to complete the Advanced Physics Requirement and any courses needed as preparation to pass the Written Candidacy Exams (see below).
 Any additional courses the student plans to take as part of their graduate curriculum may be included in the plan of study but are not required.
 Students should consult with their Academic Advisor on their Plan of Study and discuss any exception or special considerations with the Option Representative.

 What to do in REGIS?